2enology/my-projects-overview/README.md

 <h3><u><strong><i>Lion Hero</i></strong></u> </h3>

 <img align="right" width="300px" src="https://github.com/z3nology/My-Projects-Overview/assets/29924624/80ed5334-8ac4-40dd-987c-d22064327a66">
- - The rewards pool will have a set amount, and once it's empty, it's empty. meaning over a years time there will be staking rewards.
+ - The rewards pool will have a set amount, and once it's empty, it's empty. meaning over a year there will be staking rewards.
  - Reward rates are the same and will not change.
  - If you start right away you will have taken a bigger share of the rewards.
  - The TSP airdrop to Lion holders will not happen until all Lions are minted.
 But if you have a Lion now, you can start staking and earn TSP already.